Life’s a Peach This Summer!

 Sip and sample many of our local favorite establishments and their peach offerings.

-- South Carolina produces more peaches than Georgia, producing the most peaches in the USA outside of California.
+- South Carolina produces more peaches than Georgia, producing the most peaches in the United States outside of California.

 - The peach is closely related to almonds, cherries and plums.

 - A peach tree can grow from 13 to 33 feet in height.

 - Flowers appear on the tree before leaves.
 They consist of 5 pink petals.

 - Peaches are rich source of vitamin C, A and E.

 - First fruit will appear on the peach tree after 3 years.
 This plant usually lives around 12 years.